iNalgiev/webtexttool/README.md

 Clone this repo into `craft/plugins/webtexttool`.

-1. Activate the webtexttool plugin from the Plugins menu in Craft CMS.
+1. Activate the webtexttool plugin from the **Plugins** menu in Craft.
-2. Webtexttool will now appear in your Craft dashboard [on the left].
+2. Webtexttool will now appear in your Craft dashboard [on the left] (make sure you have admin rights).
 3. Click on webtexttool and login using your webtexttool credentials.
 If you don't have an account, you can create one for free [here](https://app.webtexttool.com/#/register-free).
+You can also use the API key.
+Overwrite the config file `wttApiKey` variable to add the API key.

 ### Meta Description Usage